NTI-Gymnasieingenjor/Cafeteria-skylt/README.md

 ### data-interval

-    data-interval="10000" determines how many miliseconds have to pass before it changes to the next slide, 10000ms is 10 seconds
+    data-interval="10000" determines how many milliseconds have to pass before it changes to the next slide, 10000ms is 10 seconds

 ***